gregtwallace/certwarden.com/docs/3_user_interface/9_providers/3_dns01_cloudflare.md

 As with all providers, domains that should use this provider must be specified.
-One wildcard provider can be configured with a sole domain of `*` which will be used if LeGo doesn't find a domain name on any other provider.
+One wildcard provider can be configured with a sole domain of `*` which will be used if Cert Warden doesn't find a domain name on any other provider.

 Then use the dropdown box to select one of the two below options.